givemepower8/Phaser3Practices/public/Tutorial/01 Phaser Basics.md

 The above game only has one scene.
 Ideally, scene should be an array of scenes which are taken care of by SceneManager.

-### Text

-For the text, please see the `update with setText.html` example

-- to set the text, you need an variable and instance of the text
-- the text instance has its own properties
-- the text instance has lots of set methods to change text, font size...

-### load image

-For the image, please see the `load image.html` example

-- absolute and relate url `this.load.image('apple', '/assets/sprites/apple.png');`
-- the image instance has its own properties
-- the image instance has lots of set methods to change alpha, blend mode...

-### Animation

-atlas

-spritesheet

 ## Scene

 Game happens on one or more scenes.